nxp-imx/nxp-nnstreamer-examples/face/README.md

 -rw-rw-r-- 1 nxa24178 nxa24178 2176 déc.
 14 09:50 brad_pitt.npy
 -rw-rw-r-- 1 nxa24178 nxa24178 2176 déc.
 14 09:50 thispersondoesnotexist.npy
 ```
-New entries can simply be created in two differents ways:
+New entries can simply be created in two different ways:
 1. From within example application when running on target board: press \<ENTER\> in Linux console and enter name for the face detected on camera.
 2. Create an entry from a still image, typically in host PC, inferencing the image and storing the resulting embedding.
 Provided script [face/facenet_create_embedding.py](./facenet_create_embedding.py) can be used for this purpose.